 An orthodontist provides more specialized care, and a dentist will often refer their patients to one for certain treatments.
 Orthodontists treat people with misaligned teeth and bite problems, so they treat problems like crowding, overbites and crossbites.
 They can also take care of jaw problems.

 What are Bite Problems?

-Bite problems, more formally known as malocclusion, are misalignments of the teeth that can interfere with chewing or strain the jaws or teeth.
+Bite problems, more formerly known as malocclusion, are misalignment of the teeth that can interfere with chewing or strain the jaws or teeth.
 Bite problems can also increase the chances of tooth decay because they can make cleaning the teeth more difficult.

 Crooked teeth and bite problems like overbites usually run in families.
 Bite problems, however, can also be caused by prolonged bad habits like thumb-sucking or tongue-thrusting, gum disease, tumors, jaw injuries and premature loss of baby or adult teeth.
 Since fixing bite problems generally involves straightening teeth and/or correcting alignment, these patients are generally referred to an orthodontist.